frankkramer-lab/RCX-NetworkDifferences/README.md

 `interaction` is equal or `NA` in both cases.

-*Example:* Both RCX-objects from section 1.2.1 and 1.2.2 have three edges which have the `interactions` ‘E1’, ‘E2’, and ‘E3’.
+*Example:* Both RCX-objects from section 1.2.1 and 1.2.2 have three edges which have the `interaction` ‘E1’, ‘E2’, and ‘E3’.

 ``` r
 left$edges